Silverthrone Caldera: Geothermal potential

 Silverthrone was studied for producing geothermal energy in the 1970s due to its potential similarity to the Mount Meager complex which is the most advanced, volcano-hosted, high temperature geothermal energy project in Canada.
 Evidence for a geothermal system at Silverthrone includes hot springs, geologically recent volcanism and extensive hydrothermal alteration.
-There is limited heat flow data available for the volcano, but if a geothermal system is present, it would potentially be hosted in the local crystalline basement rocks.
-No flow rates for the local springs have been reported and the heat exchange potential remains unknown.
-At least one spring with a recorded temperature of 50 C possibly occurs along a ring fault associated with the collapse of the Silverthrone Caldera.
-As of 2016, the only geothermal exploration conducted at Silverthrone has been geological mapping.
+There is limited heat flow data available for the volcano, but if a geothermal system is present, it would potentially be hosted in the local basement rocks.
+No flow rates for the local hot springs have been reported and the heat exchange potential remains unknown.
+At least one hot spring with a recorded temperature of 50 C occurs along the edge of the Silverthrone Caldera.
+As of 2016, the only geothermal exploration conducted at Silverthrone has been geological mapping; the rugged terrain poses an issue for drilling operations.